Foxconn and unions: India

-Foxconn India Ltd (Foxconn India) opened in Sriperumbudur, 50 km from Chennai, India in 2006, primarily to provide parts for Nokia India.
+Foxconn India Ltd (Foxconn India) opened in Sriperumbudur, 50 kilometers from Chennai, Tamil Nadu in 2006, primarily to provide parts for Nokia India.
 The factory was located inside the Nokia Special Economic Zone.
 Between 2010 and 2013, there was a dispute between three competing trade unions to represent the 2,000 Foxconn workers.
-Foxconn India initially recognized Foxconn India Thozhilalar Munnetra Sangam (FITMS) affiliated to the Labour Progressive Front union of the ruling DMK party, signing a wage pact with them.
-In October 2010, some 1,200 workers belong to the Foxconn India Employees Union Foxconn (India Thozhilalar Sangam; FIST), affiliated to the CITU of the CPM.
+Foxconn India initially recognized Foxconn India Thozhilalar Munnetra Sangam (FITMS) affiliated to Labour Progressive Federation of the ruling DMK party, signing a wage pact with them.
+In October 2010, some 1,200 workers belong to the Foxconn India Employees Union Foxconn (India Thozhilalar Sangam; FIST), affiliated to CITU of CPM.
 FIST started mobilizing in 2010, after a gas leak affected some 200 workers.
 According to FIST, most DMK workers transferred to FIST as a result.
+When AIADMK party came into power in 2013, Foxconn India made a wage pact with their respective union Panchalai Anna Thozhilalar Sangam, which was valid until 2016.

-In 2013, when the AIADMK party came into power, Foxconn India made a wage pact with their respective union Panchalai Anna Thozhilalar Sangam, which was valid until 2016.
+None of the Apple contract facilities are unionized as of 2023, but there was an unsuccessful attempt in 2021 by 30 workers in Chennai who were subsequently fired.